justwizhhh/cpp-platformer-game/README.md

+# C++ Platformer Game (ARCHIVE)

-Games in C++ - Platformer Assignment - A basic retro-style platformer game, with tile-based level loading, collision detection, collectibles, enemy objects, and more! - Made by Dominik Heiler (23015707)
+A basic retro-style platformer game, with tile-based level loading, collision detection, collectibles, enemy objects, and more.

+Made in ~3 months for my final university assignment submission, as part of 'BSc Games Technology' at UWE Bristol.